Erin K. O'Shea: Awards and honors

 O'Shea was a Packard Foundation Fellow in 1994, and won young investigator awards from the American Society for Cell Biology in 2000, and the Protein Society in 2001.
 She was selected as an HHMI investigator in 2000.

 In 2001, O'Shea won the NAS Award in Molecular Biology for "contributions to our understanding of signal transduction, regulation of protein movement into and out of the nucleus, and how phosphorylation controls protein activity".

 O'Shea was elected to the National Academy of Sciences in 2004, as well as the American Academy of Arts and Sciences.
 She was elected a member of the American Philosophical Society in 2019.

 Personal life

 O'Shea is married to Douglas Jeffery.
-In 2007, she said that she runs and wakeboards, and a large motivation to move to Harvard was for the chance to teach undergrads.

 She trained her dog, Zambo, from when he was a puppy.
 Zambo became national champion and then world champion in 2011, at the Universal World Sieger Championship in Austria.